Integrable spin chains and the Clifford group: Integrable models

 Recall that in Section \ref{sec:commuting} we showed that for a given locality-preserving $U_{\mathrm{chain}}$ given in Table \ref{table:transformationstable}, we can find an MPU tensor $V$ such that conjugating by the MPU $M^{i_1,\dots,i_L}_{j_1,\dots,j_L}= \tr(V_{j_1}^{i_1}\cdots V_{j_L}^{i_L})$ gives the same transformation as conjugating by $U_\textrm{chain}$.
-In the discussion below, we show that if we conjugate our integrable spin chain by \emph{any} MPU, then given an $\mathcal{R}$-matrix for our original integrable model, we can find an $\mathcal{R}$-matrix for the transformed model.
-This new $\mathcal{R}$-matrix is the original $\mathcal{R}$-matrix acting on a subspace of an enlarged virtual Hilbert space---see Figure \ref{fig:R'matrix}.
-Thus we see that the underlying integrability is preserved (or, more precisely, modified in a simple way).
-The Hamiltonian is in fact more closely related to another object called the $\mathcal{L}$-operator, introduced below.
-We will see that the $\mathcal{L}$-operator is acted on by the operators $V$ that form the MPU---this is a non-trivial transformation, illustrated in Figures \ref{fig:monodromy} and \ref{fig:R'matrix}.
+In the discussion below, we show that, after blocking sites, if we conjugate our integrable spin chain by \emph{any} MPU, then given the $\mathcal{R}$-matrix for the original integrable model, we can find another $\mathcal{R}$-matrix, depending on the MPU, that satisfies the Yang-Baxter equation.
+The new $\mathcal{R}$-matrix contains the original $\mathcal{R}$-matrix acting on a subspace of an enlarged virtual Hilbert space---see Figure \ref{fig:R'matrix}.
+On the other part of the enlarged space, there is a projection $\mathbb{I}\otimes \lvert r\rangle\langle l\rvert\otimes \mathbb{I}$ constructed from the eigenvectors of the MPU transfer matrix described in Section \ref{sec:MPU}.
+This projection means that this new $\mathcal{R}$-matrix does not satisfy a technical condition called regularity, and is moreover not invertible.
+However, we will show below that one can still deduce certain features of the model using this modified $\mathcal{R}$-matrix\footnote{Note that we do not exclude the possibility that there is some other natural modification of the $\mathcal{R}$-matrix.}, including the conserved charges.
+Thus we see that the underlying integrability is modified in a relatively straightforward way, depending on the original $\mathcal{R}$-matrix and the MPU.
+The Hamiltonian itself is in fact more closely related to another object called the $\mathcal{L}$-operator, introduced below.
+We will see that the $\mathcal{L}$-operator is acted on by the operators $V$ that form the MPU, illustrated in Figure \ref{fig:monodromy}.